AZCactus/DataVisualizationTutorial/folder/info.md

 ## Learn More

+### Securing, Accessing and Using Government Data

+You may have seen this [new website](https://www.usafacts.org/) that presents government data, sourced from the government.

+Steve Ballmer, former Microsoft CEO is the creator behind this.
+Read [here](https://www.nytimes.com/2017/04/17/business/dealbook/steve-ballmer-serves-up-a-fascinating-data-trove.html) for background.
+I find their sources and [methodology](https://www.usafacts.org/methodology) section helpful in understanding the provenance of their data and their openness for comments and improvement; it’s quite spelled out and open which leads to a greater level of credibility and accountability.

 ### Endangered Data week events

 Details surrounding the activities for Endangered Data week from Aric Ahrens (ahrens@iit.edu) at Galvin Library: